 The contrast between workers’ compensation and personal injury claims can be unclear to some, and they may be mistaken for one another.
 However, these two have significant differences from each other.

-It is important to speak with an experienced personal injury attorney who may be able to help you seek the compensation you deserve.
+If you have suffered a workplace injury, It is important to speak with an experienced personal injury attorney who may be able to help you seek the compensation you deserve.

 Seeking the Help of an Experienced Workers’ Compensation Attorney in Queens